pgharts/trusty-layouts-extension/README.md

 #### Inside a controller Controller

     SomeController < SiteController
-      radiant_layout 'Layout name'
+      trusty_layout 'Layout name'

     # or

-      radiant_layout { |controller| c.action_name == "index" ? "main" : "alt" }
+      trusty_layout { |controller| c.action_name == "index" ? "main" : "alt" }

     # and

       def delete
-        @radiant_layout = 'delete'
+        @trusty_layout = 'delete'
       end

     end

-radiant_layout takes the same options as the built-in layout.
-To specifically override the Radiant layout and use a standard Rails one use :layout => "mine", or :layout => false for no layout, as options to render.
+trusty_layout takes the same options as the built-in layout.
+To specifically override the Trusty CMS layout and use a standard Rails one use :layout => "mine", or :layout => false for no layout, as options to render.

-To choose a different Radiant layout, set the @radiant_layout instance variable to the name of a Radiant layout in your controller or view.
+To choose a different Trusty CMS layout, set the @trusty_layout instance variable to the name of a Trusty CMS layout in your controller or view.

 ### Acknowledgments